-- Development service revenues In 2011, the Company entered into an agreement to provide development services to a third party.
+- (2) License and Development Arrangements The Company analyzes revenue recognition on an agreement by agreement basis.
+The Company determines whether the deliverables under the arrangement represent separate units of accounting as defined by GAAP.
+Application of GAAP regarding multiple-element arrangements requires management to make subjective judgments about the values of the individual elements and whether delivered elements are separable from the other aspects of the contractual relationship.
+The Company defers recognition of non-refundable upfront license fees if there are continuing performance obligations without which the technology, know-how, rights, products or services conveyed in conjunction with the non-refundable fees have no utility to the licensee that could be considered separate and independent of the Company's performance under other elements of the arrangement. - (3) Development Service Revenues The Company is party to an agreement to provide development services to a third party.
 Under this agreement, the Company earns revenue equal to costs incurred for outside expenses related to the development services provided, plus actual direct internal labor costs (including the cost of employee benefits), plus an overhead markup of the direct internal labor costs incurred.
-Revenue is recognized in the period in which the Company incurs the related costs.
-During the nine months ended September 30, 2013 and 2012, the Company recorded development service revenues of \$268,114 and \$404,115, respectively, related to this agreement.
-From time to time, the Company may also perform development services for other third parties evidenced by either a development agreement or a purchase order.
-During the nine months ended September 30, 2012, the Company recorded revenues totaling \$10,000 for such services. - Other service revenues Other service revenues are comprised primarily of installation fees charged in connection with ClearPoint system installations and service agreement revenues.
-Typically, the Company will bill upfront for service agreements that have terms ranging from one to three years.
+Revenue is recognized in the period in which the Company incurs the related costs. - (4) Other Service Revenues Other service revenues are comprised primarily of installation fees charged in connection with ClearPoint system installations and ClearPoint service agreement revenues.
+Typically, the Company will bill upfront for service agreements, which have terms ranging from one to three years.
 These amounts are recognized as revenues ratably over the term of the related service agreement.

-Net Loss Per Share
+Net Income (Loss) Per Share